 Picture it this way; every year, half a million people set out to start a business of their own.
 Up to a third are believed to fail in their first year.
-Put bluntly, getting to grips with finances can help avoid this happening.
+Put bluntly, getting to grips with finances can help avoid this happening, whether it’s law firm bookkeeping or retail shop bookkeeping you need to stay on top of it.
 Accounting for small businesses is a critical area to dominate in being successful.

 1. Get the accounting basics right from the start

 As an ex-accountant, I tend to put the control aspects of a business’ management first.
 Unfortunately, I have seen a lot of new businesses fail, not through lack of ideas, creativity and entrepreneurial spirit, but from lack of control and insight into the financials.

 Even if you’re not from a financial background, have a fear of numbers or failed maths at school – you need to understand the financials.
 Keep records from the start, no matter how basic.
 Register your business with HMRC or your company with Companies House; open a business bank account; and set up your financial record-keeping system.
 This is necessary by law.

 You need money to pay your bills.
 Businesses that don’t pay their bills may end up out of business.
 Mitigate this risk by making sure you know and understand who you are extending credit to, that your VAT return is up to date and you are in control of your costs.